charlie-wartnaby/udacity/self-driving-car/CarND-PID-Control-Project/README.md

 | .18 | 2.6 | 0.07 | 0.839868 | Continuing using 1400x1050 Fantasstic mode, dialled back gains, barely stable but got round |
 | .14 | 2 | 0.07 | 0.57 | 1400x1050 Fantatic: Still swaying a fair bit but stayed on track for 2+ laps |
 | .14 | 2 | 0.07 | 0.439877 | Rerun using 320x240 Fastest mode as check, pretty smooth though a bit wide on some corners |

+So the end result was a bit of a compromise to work acceptably with all simulator modes, but not really optimally in any one mode.

 This data is copied & pasted from the colour-highlighted accompanying notes in gain_optimisation.xlsx, which also charted previous tuning efforts